 Make sure you bring your aqua shoes because the rocks are very slippery, and you also want to avoid stepping on anything sharp underwater.
 Wear very minimal to no sunblock because you don’t want to hurt the fishes with chemicals from these products right? 🙂 Thank you Bisumi for the life vest!
 Saved me from (almost) drowning haha – I panicked when I saw a bunch of sea urchins!

-After a few hours of the water activities, it’s time to go.
+After a few hours of water activities, it’s time to go.
 We stopped by Paderes Viewpoint for another photo, this time with a tricy-cool (cogon roofed tricycle) from Bisumi!
-Too bad the GoPro I brought malfunctioned, and didn’t wanna turn on anymore.
+Too bad the GoPro I brought malfunctioned and didn’t wanna turn on anymore.
 I would have posted underwater photos 😦

 Day 5: Rakuh-a-Idi Spring (Spring of Youth)

 One of the most visually stunning places in Batanes is Rakuh A Idi, or The Fountain/Spring of Youth.
-This man-made spring is believed to have healing or revitalization energies, so if you want to have that instant charge, this spring is a must visit when in Batanes!
+This man-made spring is believed to have healing or revitalization energies, so if you want to have that instant charge, this spring is a must-visit in Batanes!

 The water in the man-made pool is from the hills of Imnajbu in Uyugan, while the tree you see beside me is called Uhangu.
 Its fruits are eaten by coconut crabs that’s common in Batanes – but is now rarely served by restaurants because of possible endangerment to its species.

 There’s a small ₱50 entrance fee at the dropoff area for all guests who’d like to go to the spring, and mind you, the trek going here is mostly open trail, so bring your umbrellas, or put on some sunscreen.
 Look!
 Mom’s out!
 And I guess you’ve already guessed why she’s out under the sun =)